Goodness, it feels like the GDPR has been around forever!

 What information do I need to provide in my policy?

 As mentioned, your data flow audit is the ideal starting point.
-You should then collate your data into the following categories which you could use as headings within your policy:
+You should collate your data into the following categories which you could use as headings within your policy:

 Is there anything else I should include?

-If your policy is quite lengthy then consider a two tiered approach where a short form policy with a link to the full version is used.
+- If your policy is quite lengthy then consider a two tiered approach where a short form policy with a link to the full version is used.
 The short form should contain the main information such as the identity of the data controller, how data is collected, the legal basis for processing and the individual’s rights.
 The full version can be more detailed and contain tools and/or links to help individuals navigate through the document.

 How can we help?

 When you submit this form an email will be sent to the relevant department who will contact you within 48 hours.
 If you require urgent advice please call 01202 525333.